 It was during the time when my husband and I were rediscovering our faith when I came across this prayer in a Catholic newspaper.
 I remember us wanting to pray together (just us, without the kids) and trying to figure out what works best for us.
 What time in the day?
 What prayers?
 How long?
 Should we read the bible?
 Pray the Rosary?
 Novenas?
 What should we do?
-I wanted our prayer to be consistent (everyday and always at the same part of the day so it’s a solid routine).
+I wanted our prayer together to be consistent (everyday and always at the same part of the day) so it’s a solid routine.

 After much trial and error we realized that right before bed, when the kids are asleep, is the one consistent time we are together and able to pray.
 We found that at that early stage in our prayer life we were not ready for a daily rosary/chaplet or praying several Our Fathers or Hail Mary’s since at that initial stage it felt like we were just reciting words and our hearts weren’t in it.
 We also felt a little weird using our own words since we weren’t used to praying like that before and we just weren’t sure of what to say.
 When we would try reading scripture, often times we weren’t sure what the message was and somehow it just didn’t feel like we actually prayed.
-(Maybe we picked passages from the old testament which was hard to apply to our life or we were poor at reflecting on what we read).
+(Maybe we picked passages from the old testament which was hard to apply to our life or we were just not so good at reflecting on what we read).

 It was a long process of trying many different ways until we found the Universal Prayer by Pope Clement XI.
 We loved this prayer because it covered everything from an increase in faith and love, to more particular daily struggles such as temperance in food and drink, a well ordered life, diligence in our work, attentiveness at prayer and more.

 We decided to not do any other prayers but commit to this prayer every night.
 We put our heart in it, sincerely meant every word from this prayer, and we stuck with it.
 It was exactly what we needed.